 Always prioritise quality information and value over red herrings and sales talk.

-You should also be closely aligning your blog content with your persona's:
+You should also be closely aligning your blog content with your personas:

+Firstly, it should be a given that you need to share your content via your social media accounts in order for people to view it.
 This is your means of getting your content out there to cold leads and a new audience before SEO starts to take effect.

 Again, use your well-researched personas to make sure your social sharing: